×

 What do expats in Chigasaki appreciate most about the local culture?

 "Expats in Chigasaki, often appreciate the local culture's emphasis on respect and politeness.
 They admire the strong sense of community and the locals' willingness to help others, even strangers.
 The traditional festivals and events, such as the Chigasaki Festival, are also highly appreciated for their vibrancy and the glimpse they offer into Japanese traditions and customs.
 The local cuisine, particularly the fresh seafood, is another aspect that expats enjoy.
 They also appreciate the city's cleanliness and safety, as well as the efficient public transportation system.
 The blend of modern conveniences with traditional Japanese aesthetics in Chigasaki is also something that expats find appealing.
-Lastly, the city's proximity to the beach and its reputation as a surfing destination adds to its charm for many expats," remarked one expat living in Chigasaki, Japan.
+Lastly, the city's proximity to the beach and its reputation as a surfing destination adds to its charm for many expats," wrote a member in Chigasaki.

 What do expats find most challenging?